thayton/thayton.github.io/_drafts/scraping-by-example-json-data.md

   </tbody>
 </table>

-From the above table we can see that the job title and url are retrieved using the FORMTEXT13 key.
-The job city and state are retrieved using the FORMTEXT12 and FORMTEXT8 keys respectively.
+From the above table we can see that the job title and url are retrieved using the `FORMTEXT13` key.
+The job's location (city and state) are retrieved using the `FORMTEXT12` and `FORMTEXT8` keys respectively.

 If we look back at the above screenshots, we can also see that the job search results are returned 50 records at a time.
-So, if want to get all of the jobs we'll also have to be able to handle pagination.
+If want to get all of the jobs we'll need to be able to handle pagination.

 Let's take stock of where we're at.
 In order to scrape jobs from this site we are going to have to do the following: